The 2012 Act came into force on December 8, 2014, known as the designated day.

 Common areas – keeper’s duties

 The Act prescribes that where an area of land that is being registered for the first time is owned in common, a separate cadastral unit and title sheet must be created for that area.
 The title sheet should disclose the name and designation of the all the proprietors that have a share in the common area.
-The Scottish Ministers and Registers of Scotland recognised that it would be onerous for applicants to provide the details for all the existing proprietors with titles in the Register of Sasines that have a share in the common area.
+The Scottish Ministers and Registers of Scotland recognised that it would be onerous for applicants to provide the details for all the existing proprietors with titles in the sasine register that have a share in the common area.

 Common areas – applicant’s duties